-PARAMETER DESCRIPTION

-epochus An integer with the epoch of the step expressed in mi- croseconds. dateus A user-friendly date text matching the epochus field. actions a list of actions expected to happen on the step (infor- mational) debug A text meant to help understand the step (informational) update Each entry is a dynamic update command to be sent to the server. expect Each entry defines one record expected to be in the zone on the server prior to executing the current step. endresult Each entry defines one record expected to be in the zone on the server after the step has been executed. add Defines a key file to create in keys-path . del Names a key file to delete from keys-path .
+PARAMETER DESCRIPTION epochus An integer with the epoch of the step expressed in microseconds. dateus A user-friendly date text matching the epochus field. actions a list of actions expected to happen on the step (informational) debug A text meant to help understand the step (informational) update Each entry is a dynamic update command to be sent to the server. expect Each entry defines one record expected to be in the zone on the server prior to executing the current step. endresult Each entry defines one record expected to be in the zone on the server after the step has been executed. add Defines a key file to create in keys-path. del Names a key file to delete from $keys$ -path.
 TIME VALUES

-Once this initialization is complete, yakeyrolld executes each step at their defined time: files are created or deleted, records are updated on the master dns server using the dynamic update protocol.
-If the dns master server's record do not match the expectations, yakeyrolld will take measures to simply replace the ZSK files, the DNSKEY and RRSIG DNSKEY records on the DNS master server completely with the expected ones.
+Once this initialization is complete, yakeyrolld executes each step at their defined time: files are created or deleted, RRs are updated on the primary name server using the dynamic update protocol.
+If the primary name server's RR do not match the expectations, yakeyrolld will take measures to simply replace the ZSK files, the DNSKEY and RRSIG DNSKEY RRs on the primary name server completely with the expected ones.